MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 ## 🌟 Final Note

-We’re not just doing a project — we’re growing together.
+We’re not just doing a project, we’re growing together.
 Let’s keep asking questions, helping each other, and staying curious all the way through!

 > “Alone we can do so little; together we can do so much.” — Helen Keller